peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

  just the number's Exponent property.
 The default value is true, meaning that EMax and EMin refer to the adjusted exponent.
-Setting this value to false (using WithAdjustExponent) is useful for modeling floating point representations with an integer mantissa (significand) and an integer exponent, such as Java's BigDecimal.
+Setting this value to false (using WithAdjustExponent) is useful for modeling floating point representations with an integer significand and an integer exponent, such as Java's BigDecimal.

 **Returns:**